Chapter 43 : Gold

 I conjured a quilt, letting it float to the ground, and then plopped down on it.
 Cradling the bottle, I stared at its amber contents.
 Might as well get comfortable.
 I was here for the night.

 “Why are you trying to follow me?”
-I grumbled to the bottle label, voice reedy with aggravation.
+I grumbled, my eyes trained on the bottle label and my voice reedy with aggravation.

 “Why are you trying to binge-drink alone?”
 Potter volleyed back without missing a beat, hands in his pocket, at ease as always.

 “I—I—Because I’m distressed,” I finally sputtered, whipping my enraged gaze to him.
 The prick really had the nerve to be questioning me right now?!
 I’d just about reached my breaking point.
 I could feel fury snaking around my windpipe, clogging my lungs like smog.
 “I just uncoverd a masterplot detailing the assassination of our Minister—if you recall you were there too, jackass—and there’s nothing I can do about it because I’m a national criminal, and no one will believe I’m telling the truth even if I screamed it at them while drowning in a kiddie pool of Veritaserum.
 Also, let’s just go over the list of people who Vespertine currently wants to kill, shall we?
-Let’s see, there’s our Minister, me, and—oh yeah—me.
-She’s a Professor highly trained in all aspects of magical dueling, and I am most certainly going to lose to her.”
+Let’s see, there’s our Minister, me, me, and—oh yeah—me.
+She’s a Professor highly trained in all aspects of magical dueling, and she wants me dead.”

-Potter was looking at me funny—squinting at me, really, almost like I was a hard puzzle he was trying to figure out.
+Instead of his usual expression of scorn, Potter was now looking at me funny—squinting at me, really, almost like I was a hard puzzle he was trying to figure out.
 “Bennett, drinking isn’t going to give you an answer.”

 “Maybe not,” I said, twisting off the black cap to the whiskey.
 “But it’ll make me forget the question, and that’s good enough for me.”

-My voice had veered dangerously close to a whine just then, because without a splinter of hesitation, Potter had bent down and grabbed the bottle right out of my hands.
+My voice had veered dangerously close to a whine just then, because without a shred of hesitation, Potter had bent down and grabbed the bottle right out of my hands.

 My eyes were the size of quaffles by the time Potter was finished.
 He’d polished off about a quarter of the bottle in one go.
 I knew the boy could hold his alcohol, but damn.